dataflowr/website/homework/3-VAE.md

 [Image source](https://github.com/Schlumberger/joint-vae)

 Homework 3 is in the form of a jupyter notebook.
-You must complete it and submit it on [moodle](https://moodle.ens.psl.eu/mod/assign/view.php?id=5583) (for students following the ENS course).
+You must complete it and submit it on moodle (for students enrolled on this course).

 [The Jupyter notebook](https://github.com/dataflowr/notebooks/blob/master/HW3/VAE_clustering_empty.ipynb)